asyncial/blog/content/fixed/about.md

 ### Linux Distributions

 * [Alpine Linux][10] \- Impressive, extremely minimalistic Distribution.
 Perfect for one purpose projects.
 Also security-hardened.
 I might even use it as a desktop distro in the future.
 * [Arch Linux][40] \- Distro, that puts you in control.
-Not perfect, but for me, it is the best compromise between my idealism and my need for a reliable operating system.
+Not perfect, but for me, it is the best compromise between my need to tinker and my need for a reliable operating system.
-* [Solus][41] \- Highly optimized, very good assembled distro.
-It is suitable for newcomers and it makes some effort to give the users a good experience with steam and games.
+* [Solus][41] \- Highly optimized, pretty good assembled distro.
+It is suitable for newcomers and it makes some effort to give the users a good experience with steam and gaming.
 I think their developer blog is interesting and I really like Budgie, but if you want to customize your system beyond Budgie or MATE the package repositories are a bit lacking.
 * [OpenSUSE Leap][42] \- Very stable and polished distribution.
 It is the one, I usually recommend linux newcomers.
 It is a solid base, but gives you the possibility to explore the system, if you want to.
-It’s not dumbed down, like Ubuntu, but gives you the linux feel without needing you to be a technology enthusiast.
+It’s not dumbed down like Ubuntu, but gives you the linux feel without needing you to be a technology enthusiast.
 * [Puppy][43] \- The most reliable live distro I found so far.
-I use, if I broke on of my operating systems.
+I use it, if I broke one of my distros.
-* [SliTaz][44] \- The best lightweight distro, which ships a graphical desktop.
-At least for me.

 [9]: https://github.com/Airblader/i3
 [10]: https://alpinelinux.org/